Jamesgender/Monodepth_V1_Pytorch/README.md

 After the first training, I used the first ckpt as pretrain model for second training.

-I can provide my epochs50lr0.01 train model as pretrain model for you.
+I can provide my epochs50lr0.01 train model as pretrain model for you. (https://pan.baidu.com/s/1QmoewFlznYB40NTTshLuSw?pwd=hhkt password：hhkt)

 # Testing
 The eigen split has already been provided in eigen full folder, which has all test files' paths.